 Requires burial of transmission lines in all "elective" projects.
 The Northern Pass is considered an elective project.

 Establishes a state energy council to develop an energy strategy.

 Requires an evaluation of the Site Evaluation Committee, which is responsible for approving new energy projects like the wind farm in Antrim.

 Should NH allow the Northern Pass to proceed with some (not all) of the lines buried?

-The Site Evaluation Committee unanimously rejected the Northern Pass in February 2018, a decision Eversource has said it will fight.
-The case is now headed to the state Supreme Court, with oral arguments scheduled to take place on May 15.
+The Site Evaluation Committee unanimously rejected the Northern Pass in February 2018.
+Eversource challenged that decision in the state Supreme Court, which heard arguments from both sides on May 15.